Cyboulette/MyGuestHouse/README.md

 # TODO

 - Allow to select some prestations when add reservations on user side
-- Corrections on the list of reservations on user side
-- Verification for the reservation addition in DB on user side (see the 11/01's commits)
+- Validate the reservation on user side
-- Details for reservations on user profil page
 - Provide to cancel a reservation for user

 # Commits

+- 13/01
+    *       Corrections on the list of reservations on user side
+    *       Verification for the reservation addition in DB on user side (see the 11/01's commits)
+    *       Details for reservations on user profil page

 <br>
 - 11/01
     *       Insert date format fixed
     *       Display the current date for input default value
     *       Display the name of chambre and user for input value
-    *       Bug fixed on function ModelReservation::getPrixTotal() and ModelReservation::getNombreJours()
+    *       Bug fixed on function ModelReservation::getPrixTotal() and ModelReservation::getNombreNuits()
     *       Verification dates disabled for reservations

 <br>